Picovoice/speaker-diarization-benchmark/README.md

 ### Core-Hour

-The Core-Hour metric is employed when evaluating the computational efficiency of the diarization engine.
-This metric assesses computational time by indicating the utilization of a single CPU core over one hour.
-Increased computational efficiency is indicated by lower Core-Hour values, enabling faster processing of longer audio files.
+The Core-Hour metric is used to evaluate the computational efficiency of the diarization engine.
+This metric indicates how much audio can be processed in an hour using a single CPU core.

 > [!NOTE]
 > `Total Memory Usage` and `Core-Hour` metrics are not applicable to cloud-based engines.